 As a volunteer at the Melbourne Newport Railway Museum, railway museums now have a special interest to me, and on this second visit to the NRM I was able to see a number of exhibits with fresh eyes.

-A great find last year was the book, ‘Kings of the Iron Horse’, the story of two of Australia’s greatest railway engineers, Alf Smith and Fred Shea.
+Before this trip I re-read ‘Kings of the Iron Horse’, the story of two of Australia’s greatest railway engineers, Alf Smith and Fred Shea.
 Shea was Chief Mechanical Engineer (1923-39) of the South Australian Railways (SAR).
 Working with William Webb, Chief Commissioner, he oversaw a massive re-equipping of the SAR during the 1920s.
 The 500 class, built by Armstrong Whitworth UK, was over twice the size of the biggest pre-Webb engine, and was the most powerful locomotive in Australia.
 504, seen here was in service from 1926-1962.

 One of Australia’s big mistakes was not building its railways to one gauge – South Australia has all three: 3’6” narrow gauge, 4’8½” standard gauge and 5’3” Irish or broad gauge.

 Over time standard gauge interstate lines were constructed.
 Finally on 23 February 1970, just 50 years ago, the first Indian Pacific service left Sydney for Perth, becoming the first direct train to cross the Australian continent.
 GM2, here, built 1951, hauled the train from Port Pirie to Kalgoorlie, a distance of nearly 1800km.

 These are but two highlights of the NRM and by the time I’d dragged myself away I only had an hour for the Aviation Museum.
 Lots of to see and all very well arranged and signed.
 This Fokker Friendship was used for scientific research.

 Then back to the Queen Elizabeth and on to Hobart.